epinio/docs/docs/howtos/customization/create_custom_service.md

 :::note
 The syntax of the `settings` map is the same as the `settings` map used to customize app chart resources.
-See section `User-settable configuration values` in the how to for [Creating Custom Application Helm Charts](create_custom_appcharts.md)
+See section `User-settable configuration values` in the How-to for [Creating Custom Application Helm Charts](create_custom_appcharts.md)

 Because of this the full specification is __not__ repeated here.